dechamps/FlexASIO/CONFIGURATION.md

 The default behaviour is to use the maximum channel count for the selected device as reported by PortAudio.
-This information is shown in the output of the `PortAudioDevice` program.
+This information is shown in the output of the [`PortAudioDevices` program][PortAudioDevices].
 Sadly, PortAudio often gets the channel count wrong, so setting this option explicitly might be necessary for correct operation.

 #### Option `sampleType`